Don't miss what's happening in Peoria

 PJ Star • Posted: 1 week, 3 days ago

-The article reports the winning numbers for the Illinois Lottery's Pick 3, Pick 4, and Lucky Day Lotto drawings on Nov.
-30, 2025, and provides instructions on how winners can claim their prizes.
-It also lists the regular drawing schedules for major Illinois Lottery games.
+The article lists the winning Illinois Lottery numbers for Powerball, Pick 3, Pick 4, and Lucky Day Lotto for January 21, 2026, and provides general instructions on how to claim lottery prizes as well as the schedule for future drawings.

 WEEK • Posted: 1 week, 3 days ago